-No matter what business you are in, chances are you will be shipping or receiving goods as part of your value chain.
 Marine insurance covers the process of moving cargo by sea, road, rail and air, as well as any storage the goods may require in between.
-As such, it is of vital interest for a broad range of businesses.
+A broad range of businesses have used marine insurance.

 - Manufacturers - importing raw materials and distributing finished goods